kfechter/LegionY530Ubuntu/README.md

 * __Following this guide will result in Windows being replaced with Ubuntu__
   * You can however, choose to install alongside your current OS
 * __Several features of the Legion will be unavailable on Linux__
-  * Screen Record Button
+  * Screen Record Button - unknown to the keyboard driver?
-  * Airplane Mode Button
+  * Airplane Mode Button - generates event in linux live?
-  * Camera Privacy Button
+  * Camera Privacy Button - generates event in linux live?
-  * Microphone Mute Button
+  * Microphone Mute Button - Works in linux live?
 * __18.10 seems to have issues with USB 3.0 flash drives.
 2.0 drives work fine.__